1915036/Dialy-work/README.md

 for each stage.
 Set permissions under it until the applicant did not deposit 500/- could not be able to open the registration form.
 Similarly if    registration has been completed only then he/she is able to see the enrollments.
 So, now we(Jasjit, Komalpreet) are working on it .

+# Daily-Work (29-11-22)

+- Today we had a discussion with @ Satinderpal Sir and sir told us that we have to do all the steps (applicant and registration fee )  in one doctype.For this we have to make three connections (Applicant fee , Advance Fee or Registration fee , Admission fee) in one doctype so it will be easy for us to do all the steps accordingly.
+- I made one doctype named Student Form in gne12 and added the three connections of fees which are shown after saving the form.
+These fees are Applicant Fee , Advanced Fee and Fee.